open-eid/SiVa/README.md

 ### Using Maven Wrapper

-Recommended way of building this project is using [Maven Wrapper](https://github.com/takari/maven-wrapper) to build it.
+Recommended way of building this project is using [Maven Wrapper](https://github.com/takari/maven-wrapper).
 Run following command:

 ```bash